Quantifying how our world changes

-Using remote sensing to quantify land use/land cover change allows us to track changes vegetation cover, productivity, and health for large regions over time.
+Remote sensing helps us to quantify land use/land cover change and to track changes in vegetation cover, productivity, and health for large regions over time.

-The image above is an example of how remote sensing helps us identify these changes.
-The images above show changes in agricultural usage along the Nebraska portion of the Platte River Basin.
+The images below are an example of how remote sensing helps us identify these changes.
+The images show changes in agricultural usage along the Nebraska portion of the Platte River Basin.

-To change the view, click on the labels under the image (1982, 1997, 2001, 2005) to see how Nebraska's crops and pastureland has changed in three decades.
+Click on the tabs/years (1982, 1997, 2001, 2005) above the image to see how Nebraska's crops and pastureland has changed in three decades.
 Maps were prepared as a part of the CALMIT COHYST project.

 Land use/land cover change can also be used to describe other important landscape-level changes such as habitat quality, vegetation fragmentation, biodiversity, and much more.